 Why Use Employee Monitoring Software?

-These programs also alert you when specific keywords are searched that your company deems concerning, including job searches, pornographic materials or competitive contacts.
-The best employee-monitoring systems give you administrative controls that allow you to block some of these activities, further restricting access to inappropriate or unsecured websites.
-Employee monitoring can sometimes also be used to track when an employee is on the clock.
+These programs also alert you when specific keywords are searched that your company deems concerning, including job searches, pornography-related searches or searches related to competitive contacts.
+The best workplace monitoring systems give you administrative controls that allow you to block some of these activities, further restricting access to inappropriate or unsecured websites.
+Employee monitoring can sometimes be used to track when an employee is on the clock.

 Legal & Technical Considerations

-When using employee-monitoring software, you can choose to run it in either stealth or transparent mode.
+When using employee monitoring software, you can choose to run it in either stealth or transparent mode.
 Stealth mode, also known as silent mode, means that your employees cannot see that they are being monitored.
 Good monitoring software runs unseen and undetected by employees.

-Employee-tracking software is designed to be installed on multiple computers, including an administrative station, in order to work undetected by employees.
+Employee-tracking software is designed to be installed on multiple computers, including an administrative station, in order to go undetected by employees.
 However, in order for this type of program to work, you must first turn off your firewall.
-The firewall is turned back on once the installation is complete, but it is virtually impossible for the program to work without additional programming or patches to enable pc-monitoring software to work around the program.
+The firewall is turned back on once the installation is complete, but it is virtually impossible for the program to work without additional programming or patches to enable PC-monitoring software to work around the program.
 This punctures a hole in your security system, making your network vulnerable to viruses, Trojans, spyware and other threats.

 Which Solution Are You Looking For?

-What We Tested; What We Found
+What We Tested, What We Found

 Our Verdict & Recommendations